The Simple Self Care Lifestyle with mo

 Todays Simple Self Care Tip

-chloride supports and the illustrations show a cell, muscles, nerves, vascular digestion and blood cells
+Salt or Sea Salt chloride supports and the illustrations show a cell, muscles, nerves, vascular digestion and blood cells

 The right amount of sodium and chloride improves digestion.
 (9)

-Post: #1 Cause of Indigestion
+#1 Cause of Indigestion…

-Bottom Line Our Body Makes Good Use of Salt
+Bottomline: Our Body Makes Good Use of Salt

-And like sugar, too ‘little’ it is not typically an issue.
+Like sugar, too โ€˜littleโ€™ Salt in our diet is not typically an issue.

-To the question “is it better to eliminate salt all together? “– I believe working with your practitioner to find the amount that works for your body is best.
+I believe working with your practitioner to find the amount that works for your body is best.

 Todays Simple Self Care Tip

-“There’s a breaking point where above a point you start seeing harm and below a point you also start seeing harm,”
+Thereโ€™s a breaking point where above a point you start seeing harm, and below a point, you also start seeing harm,โ€

-says Dr. Andreas Kalogeropoulos, an assistant professor of medicine in Emory University School of Medicine’s Division of Cardiology,...”
-(6)
+says Dr. Andreas Kalogeropoulos, an assistant professor of medicine in Emory University School of Medicineโ€™s Division of Cardiology,...

 Todays Simple Self Care Tip